Linear filtering with fractional noises: large time and small noise asymptotics: The main results

 \end{thm}

 \begin{rem} \

-(a) As in the standard Kalman-Bucy problem, the first order term of the small noise asymptotics \eqref{small-noise} does not depend on the interval length $T$ or the drift of the state process $\beta$, cf. \eqref{PTeps}.
-This is not entirely intuitive, since the memory of the optimal filter in the non-Markov case, and the more so for processes with long range dependence, does not have to be negligible a priori as $\eps\to 0$.
+a) As in the standard Kalman-Bucy problem, the first order term of the small noise asymptotics \eqref{small-noise} does not depend on the interval length $T$ or the drift of the state process $\beta$, cf. \eqref{PTeps}.
+This is not entirely intuitive in the fractional case, since the memory of the optimal filter in the non-Markov setup, and the more so for processes with long range dependence, does not have to be a priori negligible as $\eps\to 0$.

-(b) The rate $\nu$ in \eqref{small-noise} coincides with the optimal minimax rate in the nonparametric problem of estimating a deterministic function observed in fractional type noise, \cite{W96}.
-This agrees with the smoothness of the fBm paths, which are Holder continuous with exponent arbitrarily close to $H$.
-In particular, the estimators suggested in \cite{W96} should be rate optimal for the filtering problem under consideration, though with a suboptimal constant.
-The dependence of $\nu$ on $H_1$ and $H_2$ confirms the intuition that the filtering accuracy should improve with regularity of the noises.
+b) The rate $\nu$ in \eqref{small-noise} coincides with the optimal minimax rate in the nonparametric problem of estimating a deterministic function observed in fractional type noise, \cite{W96}.
+This agrees with the smoothness of the fBm paths, which are Holder continuous with an exponent arbitrarily close to $H$.
+In particular, the estimators suggested in \cite{W96} should be rate optimal for the filtering problem under consideration, however, with a suboptimal constant.
+The dependence of $\nu$ on $H_1$ and $H_2$ agrees with the intuition, that the filtering accuracy should improve with path regularity of the processes which generate the noises. \end{rem}